ATcoders/Progress-Pulse/README.md

 - 💾 Local SQLite database for secure offline data storage
 - 🏆 Automatic achievement certificate generation for maintaining 90%+ consistency
 - 🖥️ Desktop application with executable (.exe) support
+- 👥 Login/Signup feature so that multiple user can use it on same device

 ## 🛠️ Technologies Used